raahulcodez/Arxive/arxive-chrome-extension/ReadMe.md

 # ![Arxive-logo](public/icons/icon16.png)   Arxive Chrome Extension

-A lightweight companion for the Archiva platform, providing quick access to your Move smart contracts on Aptos blockchain.
+A lightweight companion for the Arxive platform, providing quick access to your Move smart contracts on Aptos blockchain.

 ## Features